THC Topicals: The Secret to Pain Relief Without the High

 Due to the federal illegality of THC and cannabis, there are very few studies available on the effects and benefits of THC.
 However, early anecdotal research shows the potential of THC to act as a pain reliever, reduce inflammation, and act as a neuroprotectant.

-A 1998 article published in the Proceedings of the National Academy of Sciences of the United States of America, titled “Cannabidiol and (?)?9-tetrahydrocannabinol are neuroprotective antioxidants” concluded that “cannabidiol, THC and several synthetic cannabinoids all were demonstrated to be antioxidants.”
+A 1998 article published in the Proceedings of the National Academy of Sciences of the United States of America, titled “Cannabidiol and Delta-9-tetrahydrocannabinol are neuroprotective antioxidants” concluded that “cannabidiol, THC and several synthetic cannabinoids all were demonstrated to be antioxidants.”
 The authors state that “cannabidiol and THC also were shown to prevent hydroperoxide-induced oxidative damage” and explained that CBD was more protective against neurotoxicity than other compounds, indicating it to be a “potent antioxidant.”
 Although this study was conducted on an animal population it demonstrates potential promise for application in a human model.

 A 2017 study, titled “Cannabis and Cannabinoids for Chronic Pain”, which was published in the Current Rheumatology Report found that “inhaled (smoked or vaporized) cannabis is consistently effective in reducing chronic, non-cancer pain.
 Oral cannabinoids seem to improve some aspects of chronic pain (sleep and general quality of life), or cancer chronic pain, but they do not seem effective in acute postoperative pain, abdominal chronic pain, or rheumatoid pain.”
 Although this study demonstrates good potential for the analgesic effects of cannabis, THC-infused topicals were not evaluated and further topical specific studies are warranted.